advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 exhibit

 Sometimes fun projects come in small packages.
-Such was the case with this assignment that involved branding, logotype design, limited collateral, product photography, exhibit display graphics, and web production.
+This assignment involved branding, logotype design, minimal collateral, product photography, exhibit display graphics, and web production.

-LOIS Cabinetry grew out of Fine Art Wood Works, a small cabinet design/fab shop in Tarpon Springs, Florida.
-Over the years, FAWW built a steady client list, composed mainly of custom builders, architects, and home remodelers.
-Their reputation is based mainly on word of mouth and an occasional local home improvement show.
+LOIS Cabinetry evolved from Fine Art Wood Works, a custom cabinet shop in Tarpon Springs, Florida.
+FAWW built a steady client list based mainly on word of mouth and an occasional local home improvement show.

-A basic marketing and communications project was discussed that would provide the owner, Lois Snyder, with the core tools (market focus, web upgrade, identity, product photo, collateral) necessary for building a client list using professional materials and a fresh approach to corporate identity.
+A basic marketing and communications project was designed to provide the owner, Lois Snyder, with the core tools (market focus, web upgrade, identity, product photo, collateral) necessary for a fresh approach to corporate identity.

 home pages before and after